-- The structure of the software itself is a valuable source of information. - Prescribe how code elements should be executed, and measure coverage of those elements. - If-statements, Boolean expressions, loops, switches, paths between statements...
+- The structure of software is valuable information. - Prescribe how code elements should be executed, and measure coverage of execution. - If-statements, Boolean expressions, loops, switches, paths between statements...

 The basic idea: You can't find all of the faults without exercising all of the code.